Inpatient Surgery at Lake Forest Hospital

 When an overnight or extended stay is needed, after a period of observation, you will be taken to your room from the recovery area or the Post-Anesthesia Care Unit (PACU).
 Your family and friends can wait in the surgical waiting room where the surgeon will usually meet with them at the end of the procedure.
 Family and friends can join you once you are transferred to your room.

 Your new nurse will meet you and show you how to call for assistance when you arrive in the room.
 You will be taught how to use any electronic equipment available to you.
 Appropriate diet, activity levels and medications will be explained to you.

 Inpatient discharge guidelines

 When your physician decides you are ready to leave the hospital, you will be given a discharge order.
 Your physician and nurse will discuss your release and instructions for continued care once you return home.

-Northwestern Medicine Lake Forest Hospital offers discharge planning and Home Health services, as well as Palliative Care Services for those with acute or complex illnesses.
+Northwestern Medicine Lake Forest Hospital offers discharge planning, as well as Palliative Care Services for those with acute or complex illnesses.